AdamLevin7/labcodes/VectorOverlay/Example_VectorOverlay.md

 If FP1 needs to be adjusted you can use 0 within the dictionary.

 ![Flip](https://github.com/USCBiomechanicsLab/labcodes/blob/master/DocMaterials/Flip_convertData.png)
 Figure: Illustrating how flips impact how force is displayed for the vector overlay.
+The sections shows how to convert the force vector to match the **top left corner.**
 ```
 flip = {0: ['fy','ax'],
         1: ['fy','ay']}